 - We have a 75% ownership interest in CDR, and we consolidate CDR as a majority-owned subsidiary for which we have a controlling financial interest.
 We account for and report the remaining 25% ownership interest in CDR as a non-controlling financial interest.
 CDR operates Century Downs Racetrack and Casino, a REC in Balzac, a north metropolitan area of Calgary, Alberta, Canada.
 CDR is the only horse racetrack in the Calgary area and is located less than one mile north of the city limits of Calgary and seven miles from the Calgary International Airport. - We have a 66.6% ownership interest in CPL and we consolidate CPL as a majority-owned subsidiary for which we have a controlling financial interest.
 Polish Airports owns the remaining 33.3% of CPL.
 We account for and report the 33.3% Polish Airports ownership interest as a non-controlling financial interest.
 CPL has been in operation since 1989.
-As of March 31, 2025, CPL had casino licenses for seven casinos and operated six casinos throughout Poland.
-The following table summarizes information about CPL's casinos as of March 31, 2025.
+As of June 30, 2025, CPL had casino licenses for six casinos and operated five casinos throughout Poland.
+We closed the Hilton Hotel casino in Warsaw in June 2025 after we were notified that we had not received a new license for the casino.
+The following table summarizes information about CPL's casinos as of June 30, 2025.

-City Location License Expiration Number of Slots Number of Tables Warsaw Warsaw Presidential Hotel September 2028 70 37 Warsaw Hilton Hotel June 2025 70 24 Bielsko-Biala (1) Hotel President February 2030 54 5 Katowice (1) Metropol Hotel Katowice February 2030 16 4 Wroclaw (2) Polonia Hotel December 2029 70 13 Lodz Manufaktura Entertainment Complex June 2030 70 9 Wroclaw (3) Korona Hotel March 2031 - -
+City Location License Expiration Number of Slots Number of Tables Warsaw Warsaw Presidential Hotel September 2028 70 34 Bielsko-Biala (1) Hotel President February 2030 54 5 Katowice (1) Metropol Hotel Katowice February 2030 54 13 Wroclaw (2) Polonia Hotel December 2029 70 13 Lodz Manufaktura Entertainment Complex June 2030 70 9 Wroclaw (3) Korona Hotel March 2031 - -

 - (1) We closed the casinos in Katowice and Bielsko-Biala in October 2023 due to the expiration of the gaming licenses.
 We were awarded both licenses in February 2024.
 The Bielsko-Biala casino reopened in February 2024, and the Katowice casino reopened in March 2024 with a reduced gaming floor.
-We are waiting on regulatory approval to reopen the full gaming floor at the Katowice casino. - (2) We closed the Wroclaw casino in November 2023 due to the expiration of the gaming license.
+We received regulatory approval to reopen the full gaming floor at the Katowice casino in May 2025. - (2) We closed the Wroclaw casino in November 2023 due to the expiration of the gaming license.
 We were awarded the license in December 2023.
 We relocated the casino to a new location and opened the casino in October 2024. - (3) We were awarded a license for a second location in Wroclaw in March 2025.
 We anticipate opening the casino in the fourth quarter of 2025 with 50 slot machines and four table games.